-The Warm Loaf of Bread Ministry is based on 2 Corinthians 1:3,4 and provides a symbol of love and care to members and attenders who have lost a loved one.
-Volunteers deliver a warm loaf of bread and a Care Card to the family following the death of a loved one.
+The Caring Card Ministry is based on 2 Corinthians 1:3,4 and provides a symbol of love and care to members and attenders who have lost a loved one.
+Volunteers send a care card with a note of encouragement to the family following the death of a loved one.

 DVD Ministry for Homebounds

 This ministry distributes DVD recordings of the Sunday worship service to people who are ill and unable to attend church.